KyleEff/Console-Collection/README.md

 This console program is designed to manage a collection of video game consoles.
 It allows users to add, remove, view, and edit information about various gaming consoles, including their manufacturer, name, and year of release.

-Currently, the user can only add and remove entire data sets of Consoles, and not edit the data of singular Consoles within the collection.
+Currently, the user can only add and remove entire data sets of Consoles, meaning the data of singular Consoles within the collection cannot be edited.
+The entire Console must be deleted and re-entered.

 ## Features